Bar, Ukraine: Air

 There is a small airport for the light business jets and helicopters, which is equipped with all kinds of navigation devices and systems in Bar.
 At the same location, there is a big beyond-visual range radar, which provides the air traffic control and navigation services in Ukrainian, Russian and English languages for various airplanes and helicopters.

 Railway

 There is a railway station nearby.
 The distance from the center of Bar to the Bar railway station is 7 km.

 Intercity bus

 There is an inter-city bus station in the center of Bar.

 Automobiles

 The electric cars are becoming very popular in Bar.
 There are several modern electric automobiles power charging stations in the city, which are situated near the "Barselona" hotel, the Bar College of Transport and Construction, etc.

 Media

 Newspapers

 The main local newspaper is Barchany (name for the city residents), which discusses local news mostly.

 The other newspaper is Podolsky Krai, which provides information on local news and developments.

 TV and Radio Stations

-There is a big number of the TV and Radio stations in Bar.
+There are several TV and Radio stations in Bar.
+"Bar FM 105.7" at 105.7MHz is a most popular radio station.